 “Historically, light therapy is used for SAD, but we continue to explore its uses for bipolar disorder and major depressive disorder,” says Dr. Sit.
 “It’s a powerful treatment in our arsenal of treatment options for these disorders that present differently in each individual.”

 Light Therapy for SAD

 Light therapy is widely believed to help regulate your circadian rhythm, which takes cues from natural light to help govern your sleep-wake cycle.
-Some research indicates that people with SAD have reduced sensitivity to light year-round, meaning their retinas, the part of the eye that takes in light, trigger a weaker response to light in the brain than most.
+Some research indicates that people with SAD have reduced sensitivity to light year-round; their retinas, the part of the eye that takes in light, trigger a weaker response to light in the brain compared to most other people.

 - Use a 10,000-lux light box

 - Strive for 30 minutes of therapy per day

 - Use the light during the afternoon or evening if possible

 - Set the light two to three feet away from you at an angle

 - Do not stare into the light directly

 - Use a full-sized box, which is about the size of a computer screen